dannykspaw/project_christmas/README.md

         - [ ] by id
         - [ ] by year
         - [ ] by vendor
+    - [ ] can insert new products into database
 - [ ] scheduler
     - [ ] APScheduler validation
         - [x] jobs are created